minjaetidtid/minjaetidtid.github.io/_pages/about.md

 # 🔥 News
 - *2026.02*: &nbsp;🎊🎊 Won the Bronze prize in Samsung Humantech Paper Award.
+- *2026.02*: &nbsp;🎊🎊 Won the Silver prize in 38th Workshop on Image Processing and Image Understanding (IPIU).
 - *2026.01*: &nbsp;🎊🎊 Won the Excellence paper award from the Graduate School of AI, POSTECH.
 - *2025.11*: &nbsp;🎊🎊 Won the POSTECHIAN Fellowship.
 - *2025.06*: &nbsp;🎉🎉 A paper accepted to **MICCAI 2025** (early accepted, top 9%).